 HK416 22 Controls

-The controls are one of the most important part of any firearm.
-Not only are they what you use to make the gun function but they enhance or hurt the ergonomics of the gun.
+The controls are the most critical part of any firearm.
+Not only are they what you use to make the gun function, but they also enhance or hurt the ergonomics of the gun.

-One of the biggest complaints about guns that are modified to shoot smaller calibers like .22LR is they lose features and controls that are on the larger version of the gun.
+One of the biggest complaints about modified guns that shoot smaller calibers like .22LR is that they lose features and controls found on the larger version of the weapon.

 Unfortunately, the HK416 22 does lose some of the controls its big brother has.
-But let’s dive into them individually.
+But let me dive into them individually.

 Safety